Sometimes, leaders must find solutions to performance problems requiring delicate and intuitive skills!

-Some things that have worked in the past may work well into the future.
-Quite often the assumption is made that 21st century problems require 21st century solutions.
+Some things that have worked in the past may work well in the future.
+Quite often, the assumption is made that 21st-century problems require 21st-century solutions.
 As Ecclesiastes 1:9 states: “there is nothing new under the sun,” NIV.

 A hammer drives in a nail.
 There may be new and innovative ways to use this principle, but they are all based upon the same simple physical laws.
 Every action has an equal and opposite action.

 The first issue the authors discuss is to determine what the actual real issue or issues are.
 The visible or apparent issue is not necessarily the real problem.
 In fact, it is often not.
 It’s somewhat like going to a doctor with severe pain, and the doctor prescribes pain medicine without ever examining you.

 What is the pain caused by?
 This is a question that should be answered before prescribing a solution.